giampaolo/psutil/docs/alternatives.rst

 psutil goes further in several directions.
 Its primary goal is to provide a **single portable interface** for concepts that are traditionally UNIX-only.
-Things like process CPU and memory usage, open file descriptors, network connections, signals, nice levels, and I/O counters exist as first-class OS primitives on Linux and macOS, but have no direct equivalent on Windows. psutil implements all of them on Windows too (using Win32 APIs, ``NtQuerySystemInformation`` and WMI) so that code written against psutil runs unmodified on every supported platform.
+Things like process CPU and memory usage, open file descriptors, network connections, signals, :term:`nice` levels, and I/O counters exist as first-class OS primitives on Linux and macOS, but have no direct equivalent on Windows. psutil implements all of them on Windows too (using Win32 APIs, ``NtQuerySystemInformation`` and WMI) so that code written against psutil runs unmodified on every supported platform.
 Beyond portability, it also exposes the same information for *any* process (not just the current one), and returns